rsyslog/rsyslog/source/configuration/modules/imhiredis.rst

 ..
 Warning::
 	This mode was configured to provide optimal performances while not straining Redis, but as imhiredis has to poll the instance some trade-offs had to be made:

-	- imhiredis  POPs entries by batches of 10 to improve performances (this is currently not configurable)
+	- imhiredis POPs entries by batches of 10 to improve performances (size of batch is configurable via the :ref:`imhiredis_batchsize` parameter)
 	- when no entries are left in the list, the module sleeps for 1 second before checking the list again.
 This means messages might be delayed by as much as 1 second between a push to the list and a pop by imhiredis (entries will still be POP'ed out as fast as possible while the list is not empty)